shadowprince55/blockchain/quantum_proof/README.md

 ### About:
 This repo is in a .zip format because my laptop cannot handle the upload of the python-env that we had created.
 It is a variation of another project in this repository, except that it hashes and verifies in a way that is probably quantum-proof.
 I say 'probably', because I cannot afford to be a pompous idiot, when speaking about supposedly mystical unhackable systems...

+This repo represents my part of the contribution.
+The rest of the [code along with the website](https://github.com/sujeetamberkar/QHash) is here.

 Also, because of it's allegedly quantum-proof ways, it has been introduced to the world as QCoin!.
-The rest of the [code along with the website](https://github.com/sujeetamberkar/QHash) is here:

 Before I go down another rabbit-hole, here is how we tried to made it quantum-secure:
 1. Integrating quantum random number generation along with the data being hashed to get the required nonce.